hudora/huTools/doc/development.markdown

 ## Misc

 * [Fail-Fast][failfast], [crash early, crash often][crasearly]
-* you can assume that setuptools, virtualenv, pip and hudorakit are installed
+* you can assume that setuptools, virtualenv, and pip are installed
-* requirements have to be mentioned in requirements.txt and setup.py
+* requirements have to be mentioned in `requirements.txt` and `setup.py`
 * Always test Iñtërnâtiônàlizætiøn by putting strange strings into input fields

 [failfast]: http://en.wikipedia.org/wiki/Fail-fast